2010: Pronunciation

 There is a debate among experts and the general public on how to pronounce specific years of the 21st century in English.
-The year 2010 is pronounced either "twenty-ten" or "two thousand [and] ten".
-2010 was the first year to have a wide variation in pronunciation, as the years 2000 to 2009 were generally pronounced "two thousand (and) one, two, three, etc." as opposed to the less common "twenty-oh-_".
+The year 2010 is pronounced either "twenty-ten" or "two thousand (and) ten".
+2010 was the first year to have a wide variation in pronunciation, because the years 2000 to 2009 were generally pronounced "two thousand (and) one, two, three, etc." as opposed to the less common "twenty-oh-_".